galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 ## Where do the records come from?

-Here we propose to investigate the content of the dataet looking notably at the "basisOfRecord" attribute to know more about heterogenity related to the data collection origin.
+Here we propose to investigate the content of the dataset looking notably at the "basisOfRecord" attribute to know more about heterogeneity related to the data collection origin.

 > <hands-on-title>"basisOfRecord" filtering</hands-on-title>
 >